Addams Family Values: Home media

 The Addams Family Values video game was produced by Ocean Software.
 The film was released on VHS and DVD in 2000 with only two theatrical trailers as special features.
 It was re-released in 2006 with the first film on a single disc, with no new features.
 In October 2019, the film debuted on the Blu-ray format when Paramount Pictures released double feature of Addams Family and Addams Family Values on Blu-ray in the United States, along with standalone releases.
 In Australia, the film was released on VHS by Paramount Home Entertainment (Australasia) in 1994.
 In 2002, the film was released on DVD with theatrical trailers in the extra features.

 Legacy

 In retrospect, Barry Sonnenfeld recalled: "I was disappointed in the box office for the second film.
 I think the first film is more romantic and the second film is funnier.
 Part of the reason it didn't do as well is that the marketing of the movie was so similar to the first one that people didn't think it was going to be any value-added and I really wanted to push the Pubert of it all and the Fester of it all.
 Instead, the whole campaign was back with the original Addams Family, so it wasn't really promising anything new.
 I think that's in part why it didn't do as well.
 Many people love it as much or more as the first one".

 In the decades since its release, the film has been reassessed with retrospective acclaim, with the film's dark humor and satire being lauded.
-Ricci's and Cusack's performances have also received praise, with Cusack's role in particular becoming the source of several memes and tribute videos on YouTube dedicated to her performance.
+Christina Ricci's and Joan Cusack's performances have also received praise, with Cusack's role in particular becoming the source of several memes and tribute videos on YouTube dedicated to her performance.